juanburgos/100-days-of-code/log.md

 ### Day22  #100DaysOfCode

-Learned other ways to select specific things like classes and IDs.
+learnt other ways to select specific things like classes and IDs.
 Then how to manipulate and change their styles.
 All using JavaScript. 👨🏻‍💻

 ### Day23  #100DaysOfCode

 Text manipulation, text content property, and manipulating HTML element attributes using JavaScript.
-Tomorrow will start programming a webpage that will use every skill learned so far.
+Tomorrow will start programming a webpage that will use every skill learnt so far.
 Small steps ahead. 👨🏻‍💻

 ### Day24  #100DaysOfCode